 Auxiliary craft: 6 Workbees, 6 Sphinx Workpods, 8 Shuttlecraft, 2 Shuttlepods

 First, I'd like to share some facts that came into play while naming her.
 A Spartan was a Greek warrior from Sparta known for thier ferocious and fearless fighting ability.
 Soteria was the Greek goddess or spirit of safety and deliverance from harm.
-The registry number is a combination of the identification number (187) of a local firehouse and the unit number (69) of their own heavy rescue truck.
+The registry number is a combination of the identification number (187) of a local (to me) firehouse and the unit number (69) of their own heavy rescue firetruck.

 The Spartan Class is a descendant of the USS Hermes (NCC-1540) carrier from the 4 Years Klingon War and the Newton class assault ship.

 It was eventually realized that this design was perfect to serve as a heavy rescue vessel due to her construction.

 The dual navigational deflectors and twin impulse engines on the secondary hull allow her to plow through debris fields like a 20th century bulldozer.

 The navigational deflectors that would have been on the primary hull have been replaced with more sensor assemblies to help aid her in finding survivors.

 The ship sports two warp reactors, one in each of the secondary hulls, hence the need for the quad nacelles.
 Typically only one warp core will be fully active, the other in warm standby, serving as a backup generator for assisting disabled ships.